kienkid/stock-portfolio-on-CLI/README.md

 - The "Show My Current Portfolio" option find the latest market prices and gives you a snapshot of your holdings and performance.
 - Exit the program by input any other keys when choosing options.

-**Note**: The program is just a beginning, further update will arrives in foreseen future
+**Note**: The program is just a beginning, further update will arrives in foreseen future if i have time, or maybe i will convert it into a application program. idk, let the future answer ==][==